 - I have Hypermobility EDS III.
 This means my joints are very 'slidey' (a highly technical term you will agree!) and are 'hyper-mobile'.
-I have mild symptoms, currently managed well, (compared to some who suffer terribly).
+I have mild symptoms, currently managed well mostly due to mscle strengthening pilates).
 My joints sometimes sub-luxate.
-This means they slide out of place (like a dislocation, but they slide back in again).
+This means they slide out of place (like a dislocation, but they slide back in again immediately).
 This was one of the reasons I started my own business.
-I had a massive, intense, hypermobility flare when my first daughter was born.
+I had an intense hypermobility flare following pregnancy and birth of my eldest daughter.
 This led to a diagnosis, for which I am very grateful.
-It made sense of so many challenges since my early childhood.
+It made sense of childhood symptoms and challenges.

-- My joints that mostly sub-luxate are thumbs, knees and shoulders, especially my left.
-Occasionally my ankles, although thankfully not too often, (but goodbye high heels for any signficant length of time).
+- The joints that sometimes sub-luxate are my thumbs, knees and shoulders, (especially my left for some reason).
+Occasionally my ankles, thankfully not too often.
 After a sub-luxation the joint is really sore & tender.
 Until the internal inflammation reduces, I massage the area with Soothe (also a hot water bottle is an amazing quick fix at times)